liquidinvestigations/image-classification-service/README.md

 # image-classification-service
-REST service with image classification and object detection
+REST service with image classification, object detection and extraction of a feature-vector from an image.

 # Usage
 The service supports object detection and image classification.
 Object detection can be enabled by setting the `OBJECT_DETECTION_ENABLED` environment variable to `true`.
-To enable image classification set the `IMAGE_CLASSIFICATION` environment variable.
+To enable image classification set the `IMAGE_CLASSIFICATION_ENABLED` environment variable to `true`.
+To enable the feature-vector extraction set `VECTOR_GENERATION_ENABLED` to `true`.

 ## Routes
 ### /detect-objects